DawidGabryelski/Data-Modeling---PKP-Delays/README.md

 * **Source File:** Derived from `line_stations`
 * **Description:** Designed specifically to resolve and avoid many-to-many relationships within the model.
 It aggregates station data per line, providing the line number, total station count, first and last stations along the route, and their corresponding starting and ending kilometrage bounds.

 ## Data Model Relationships

-The star schema is structured using defined relationships linking operational fact tables to descriptive dimension tables.
-Most relationships are active one-to-many connections, except for specific routing links configured as inactive to prevent ambiguous path calculations in DAX measures.

-## Data Model Relationships